datastackacademy/deb-intro/getting-started/README.md

 This course is developed for **Python version 3.7**.

 Even though Python 3.9 and 3.10 are currently available, a lot of the dependency packages in this course don't support them.
-You are free to install other versions (ie: 3.9 or 3.10) but you must have a working version of python 3.7.
+You are free to install other versions (ie: 3.9 or 3.10) but you must have a working version of Python 3.7.
 In fact, it's very common to have multiple versions of Python installed.

 Check to see if you already have Python installed